alex-harvey-z3q/jira_worklog/README.md

 #### `worklog`

 The worklog is a Hash of Arrays of date:time pairs in ISO 8601 date format.
 We use a colon-separated string to minimise key strokes spent on data entry.

+##### `noinfill`

+If a worklog contains a row `noinfill`, infilling is disabled for that day only.
+If you need to disable infilling everywhere, simply do not specify a default.

 ### State file